VIVA: VIVA Course Redesign Grants

 The goal of the VIVA Course Redesign Grants is to make textbook and course materials free to students by empowering faculty with the resources and time they need to redesign their curricula using open, library, or no cost resources.

-The first Request for Proposals was released December 1st, 2018.
-Applications were due January 31, 2019, and award notification took place on March 1, 2019.
+The Request for Proposals was released June 10, 2019.
+Applications are due September 30, 2019, and award notification will take place on December 9, 2019.

 Webinars were held at the following times and included a general introduction to the grants, the application process, and a Q&A: